zhouyixin829/Analysis-on-Stop-Asian-Hate-trend-from-Twitter/README.md

 ## General Information
-- This is the team project of CIS600 Dataming course.
+- Our goal is using machine learning method classify the attitude of a tweet.
 - Collecting data using Twitter API (search and streaming) on the trend of Asian Hate.
 - Analyzing search data state by state to compare the difference between states.
 - Loading streaming data and label tweets in positive, objective and negative